jschaef/sar_file_analyzer/README.md

 # sar_file_analyzer
-this site is still under construction.
 The app is using streamlit, altair, pandas and other great python modules
 for graphical presentation of various metrics from ascii sar files.

 ## requirements
 * pyhton3
 * python3x-pip
+* sar files with '.' as decimal separator (LC_NUMERIC en,us)

 ## build
 * python -m venv venv